CocoIndex reached v1.0 at the start of this cycle.

 @prrao87

-Thanks @prrao87 for fixing LanceDB optimize scheduling, ensuring background compaction runs on the right cadence.
+Thanks @prrao87 for fixing LanceDB optimize scheduling.

 @zherendong